 One challenge of many reading programs for native English speaking students is that they assume that student’s are already proficient in their oral language skills.
 For many ELLs this is not alway to case.
 As the oral language skills of ELLs increase, so will their reading fluency (Klingner, Hoover, Baca, 2008).
 I used oral language task cards with my ELLs as a quick way to help improve their oral language skills.

 Vocabulary development will help ELLs make meaning of what they are reading.
 As they have a better understanding of what they are reading, they will be able to read with more fluency.

-Songs are one way to help improve a students reading fluency and oral language skills.
-Students can be given the text of the song, so that they practice reading as they sing.
-Songs can be a low stress way to practice a text multiple times.
+Songs, poems, or nursery rhymes are one way to help improve students reading fluency and oral language skills.
+Students can be given the text so that they practice reading as they follow along/sing.
+Songs/poems/nursery rhymes can be a low-stress way to practice a text multiple times.
 There is also something about music that can make it easier to participate in.

 Additional Resources & References